 Most of these plants do very well, even if you experience a light frost.
 If you need to take extra precautions against frosting, I noted that for you.

-- Broccoli: While broccoli might need some precautions against frost, it is one of the top choices for a fall garden.
-It is important that you start broccoli seeds in the end of June, in preparation for a July/August planting.
+While broccoli might need some precautions against frost, it is one of the top choices for a fall garden.
+It is important that you start broccoli seeds at the end of June, in preparation for a July/August planting.

 Fall gardening is a great way to extend your harvest, along with succession planting.
 While there are plenty of other choices for veggie crops, these seven are my absolute favorite.
 If this is your first time having a fall garden, you can guarantee success with these seven crops.